Lake Mission Viejo

 About 5 mi south of Santiago Peak, a peak in the Santa Ana Mountains, the lake is surrounded by private residential (single-family and condominium) communities, and is a private membership for Mission Viejo residents.
 The primary marina is located in the northwestern arm of the lake.
 Upstream of Lake Mission Viejo is Upper Oso Reservoir, which spills downstream and into Mission Viejo in wet years.

 Beaches

 There are two main beaches, Playa del Norte and Playa del Este, with a few smaller, private beaches.
-The larger beaches are both protected by the Lake Mission Viejo Lifeguards.
-Both beaches contain playgrounds, barbecues and picnic areas, snack bar (North Beach Only) and fishing areas.
+The larger beaches are both protected by the Lake Mission Viejo lifeguards.
+Both beaches contain playgrounds, barbecues and picnic areas.